Georgetown main

 I might spy an antique dressing mirror, a Tambour Top Writing Slope, an 18th-century botanical print, or a Victorian Chamber Pot.
 I can’t help but feel I’m stepping onto the set of Downton Abbey whenever I walk into Daphna’s time-transporting boutique.

 Insider Tip: Daphna says she has much more in storage than she has on display in her shop or on her website.
-So be sure to ask if looking for something special from across the pond.
+So be sure to ask if you are looking for something special from across the pond.

 Le Labo perfume